-It’s been ten years now that RAVEN has been working together with First Nations for equitable access to justice.
+It’s been over a decade now that RAVEN has been working together with First Nations for equitable access to justice.

 In this watershed moment, we are committed to stand with the Nations we support, from making commitments so they can prepare arguments and gather evidence, to standing with them as they take their environmental justice cases all the way to the Supreme Court.
 RAVEN’s staying power has led to court victories that have protected sacred lands, upheld Treaty rights, stopped pipelines, defended land from open-pit mining and set powerful precedents for future generations.

 We could not achieve our victories without the support of our donors, from individuals to our monthly Circle of Allies contributors.
 We also gratefully receive support from grants, socially responsible corporations and charitable foundations.
 We use cutting edge online fundraising tools: inspired by justice, powered by the crowd.